 How we keep on rockin’ in the quarantine world

 I went to a hockey game on March 11.
 It was a good crowd for a Wednesday.
-The Eagles were winning, as usual — but something was off.
+Our local AHL team, the Colorado Eagles were winning, as usual — but something was off.
 There was an unspoken tension in the air.
-Between periods, I checked the news my phone.
+Between periods, I checked the news on my phone.
 America’s dad, Tom Hanks, announces he and Rita Wilson have been diagnosed with the coronavirus.
 The NBA suspends its season after several players test positive.
 A handful of governors ban gatherings over 250 people.
 I left with five minutes to go in the third period, a cardinal sin in my book, vigorously disinfected my hands when I got to the car and drove home.
 That was my last day in the old normal.

 Business as usual, unusual as it is